dafer45/TBTK/doc/Manual.md

 # Streams::out, Streams::log, and Streams::err {#OutLogAndErr}
 The Stream interface has three different output channels called Streams::out, Streams::log, and Streams::err.
-The Streams::out and Streams::err channels are by default equivalent to *cout* and *cerr* and is meant for standard out put and error output, respectively.
+The Streams::out and Streams::err channels are by default equivalent to *cout* and *cerr* and is meant for standard output and error output, respectively.
 In addition, the two buffers are forked to the Streams::log buffer which by default does nothing.
 However, it is possible to make Streams::log write to an output file by typing
 ```cpp